AVA trail ratings

 E - The majority of the route is on very difficult terrain.

-When determining elevation gain, if a route goes up for 50 feet and down for 50 feet and back up and then down another 75 feet, the cumulative gain would be 200 feet.
+When determining elevation gain, if a route goes up for 50 feet and down for 50 feet and back up for another 75 feet, the cumulative gain would be 125 feet.
 This is over the entire route, so the hills are slight and would be rated 1.
 If this gain was due to stairs, then a rating of 2 would be more appropriate.

 A route that is mostly on flat pavement would be rated 1A.